MultihogAurelius/Context-Injection-RNG-for-D-D/README.md

+# NOTE: This is old, and a superior version is now embedded into Multihog D&D Framework (another repo of mine.)

 This is a system that rolls random numbers and invisibly prepends them to the input (the message you send) in the following manner:

 ```javascript